GeorgeTof/Music_project/README.md

 ## Usage_in_detail

 At the start of the application, the log in view is opened.
-There, Any type of user can log in or an account of either type can be created (accounts with the same username are not allowed).
+There, Any type of user can log in or an account of either type can be created (accounts with the same username are not allowed).<br>
-From the main page, an user can view their liked songs, edit their nickname, or look for new music, albums or artists.
+From the main page, an user can view their liked songs, edit their nickname, or look for new music, albums or artists. <br>
-In the find view, the user can search for specific results by entering text in the search box and/or apply filters by year and genere and sort the results in any desired way.
+In the find view, the user can search for specific results by entering text in the search box and/or apply filters by year and genere and sort the results in any desired way.<br>
-By selectecting any result, the user can see details about it and for songs specifically can add and edit reviews.
+By selectecting any result, the user can see details about it and for songs specifically can add and edit reviews.<br>
 An artist can edit their bio that the users see.

 ## Database:

-The database implements the `generalization and specialization` principle for the two types of accounts.
+The database implements the `generalization and specialization` principle for the two types of accounts.<br>
-There are `CRUD` operations on most of the tables, such as creating an account, deleting a song from the "liked" section of an user and updating the bio of an artist.
+There are `CRUD` operations on most of the tables, such as creating an account, deleting a song from the "liked" section of an user and updating the bio of an artist.<br>
-The database diagram:
+The database diagram:<br>
 ![image](https://github.com/codruj/Music-Player-Project/blob/master/readmepoze/database.png)

 ## OOP_and_Java_specifics

-Classes such as "Artist" and "Album" are declared in the model package to mirror entities from the database.
+ - Classes such as "Artist" and "Album" are declared in the model package to mirror entities from the database.
-Inheritance is used for extending the standard JPanel to a transparent one and for having less code in the two types of song views (reviewed and unreviewed).
+ - Inheritance is used for extending the standard JPanel to a transparent one and for having less code in the two types of song views (reviewed and unreviewed).
-Overloading is used for having different methods of filling the results of a search based on the type of data retrieved from the database.
+ - Overloading is used for having different methods of filling the results of a search based on the type of data retrieved from the database.

 # Visuals

-Here are some screenshots from the usage of the application:
+Here are some screenshots from the usage of the application:<br>

 - `Sign In Page`